 Research in Physical Geography focuses predominantly on glacial and periglacial environments and Quaternary environmental change.

-Research in Physical Geography is supported by funding from sources including the UK Research Councils, the Environment Agency, the Royal Society, Natural England, The Nuffield Foundation, the Royal Society of Chemistry and the European Commission.
+Research in Physical Geography is supported by funding from sources including the UK Research Councils, the Environment Agency, the Royal Society, Natural England, The Nuffield Foundation, the Royal Society of Chemistry, the Australian Research Council and the European Commission.

-- Past & present glacial & periglacial processes (Dr Zoe Robinson, Dr Richard Waller, Dr Peter Knight)
+• Past & present glacial & periglacial processes (Dr Zoe Robinson, Dr Richard Waller, Dr Peter Knight, Prof. Chris Fogwill)

-- Reconstruction of Quarternary environmental change (Dr Alix Cage, Dr Rachel Smedley, Dr Katie Szkornik)
+• Reconstruction of Quaternary environmental change (Dr Alix Cage, Professor Chris Fogwill, Dr Katie Szkornik)

-- Hydrology, hydrochemistry & hydroecology (Dr Zoe Robinson, Dr Katie Szkornik)
+• Hydrology, hydrochemistry & hydroecology (Dr Zoe Robinson, Dr Katie Szkornik, Dr Helen Glanville)